-I communicate with the Committee of Management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that I identify during my audit.
+We communicate with the Committee of Management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

 I declare that I am an auditor registered under the RO Act 2009.
-I am a member of The Institute of Chartered Accountants in Australia and hold a current Public Practice Certificate.